 Cardiothoracic Surgery - Data Manager

-Sharon Lum has joined the RNSH DASO Unit after gaining over 10 years work experience at Prince of Wales Hospital in data and health information management (HIM) roles.
+Sharon Lum brings over 10 years of work experience at Prince of Wales Hospital in data and health information management (HIM) roles to the DASO team.

 Sharon graduated with a Bachelor Applied Science (Health Information Management) and commenced in a traditional HIM role in clinical coding before pursuing an interest in data management.
 As the Data Manager for the General Operating Theatres at Prince of Wales Hospital she was involved in supporting the local IT and data needs of the department, such as theatre activity reporting, key performance indicators and data collection for the pilot acute surgery project at Prince of Wales.

 Her most recent roles include Project Officer in the Data Collections and Quality Unit at the NSW Ministry of Health and Patient Information Systems Manager and Radiation Oncology Data Manager at Prince of Wales Hospital.